PREP-NexT/PREP-SHOT/doc/source/User_guide.rst

     - To calculate the retirement of transmission lines.

   * - type
-    - Catelogies of different technologies.
+    - Categories of different technologies.
     - To specify ways of modelling different technologies.

   * - zq